famanson/famanson.github.io/_posts/2014-10-22-career-things.md

 * I have worked in a startup environment (for a company called [Esplorio](https://esplor.io)).
 The problem with it that I hate the most is that since there is no fixed routine, you are granted freedom, a lot of freedom, sometimes too much freedom.
 You could end up either overwork or underwork if you fail to manage yourself properly.
 Sometimes, the worst thing happens when inspiration comes at the wrong time of the day (3am in the morning, for instance) - your mind says yes, but your body says no and the next morning you are screwed.
 But in the end, some people like that kind of freedom, me included.

 * At Ocado, since I work in a team with set goals and projects with requirements from "the business", more often than not we have a pretty clear idea of what we are going to work on for the day.
 We'd use something called agile development and build our things in 2-week or 3-week sprints during which we have a set amount of tasks that the team as a whole have decided upon based on business requirements and level of urgency.
 Of course there are days where I'd spend on supporting business users and other Ocado teams or supporting deployments.
 All in all, life is more regulated and the balance is just right.
-I spend the right amount of time at work, pay's decent and stable, while still having enough free time for all of my side projects and builds.
+I spend the right amount of time at work (about 40-50 hours a week), pay's decent and stable, while still having enough free time to fit in all of my side projects and builds.

 ### What is the job market like for this sort of things?